bookofproofs/bookofproofs.github.io/_sources/history/17th-century/maclaurin.md

 ### Mathematical Profile (Excerpt):
 * John Maclaurin was more of a scholar than one would expect of a parish minister, for he had translated the Psalms into Gaelic.
 * Colin was the youngest.
-* His father died when Colin was six weeks old.
-* Colin Maclaurin's mother inherited a small estate in Argyllshire and it was on the estate that Colin spent the early years of his life.
-* His mother wanted a good education for Colin and his brother John, so the family moved to Dumbarton where the boys attended school.
-* In 1707, when Colin was nine years old, his mother died so the task of bringing up Colin and his brother John fell to their uncle Daniel Maclaurin who was the minister at Kilfinan on Loch Fyne.
 * Colin became a student at the University of Glasgow in 1709 at the age of eleven years.
 * Certainly Maclaurin's abilities soon began to show at Glasgow University.
 * This was the standard text for mathematical study at this time, but Maclaurin studied it on his own, quickly mastering the first six of the thirteen books of the Elements.